Raid on La Goulette (1609)

 The raid on La Goulette of 1609 was a naval attack by Spanish captain Luis Fajardo, at the head of a Spanish fleet and a French ship, on La Goulette, the main port of Ottoman Tunisia.
-The attack was done in response to previous acts of Barbary pirates based off Tunis and led to the destruction of the local fleet in port, which included English renegades like Jack Ward and Francis Verney.
+The attack was carried on in response to previous acts of Barbary pirates based off Tunis, who now planned to raid the Spanish treasure fleet.
+It led to the destruction of the local corsair fleet in port, which included English renegades like Jack Ward and Francis Verney.

-The raid was probably the first early modern naval operation executed in the Mediterranean exclusively with sailing ships, like galleons and caravels, without the support of galleys, which were increasingly seen in Spain as an unnecessary expense to maintain in great numbers after the Battle of Lepanto.
+The raid was hailed in Christendom as the biggest blow to the Ottoman corsairs after the Battle of Lepanto.
+It was also the first early modern naval operation executed in the Mediterranean exclusively with sailing ships, like galleons and caravels, without the support of rowing galleys.
+Galley squads were increasingly seen in Spain as an unnecessary expense to maintain in great numbers after Lepanto, leading Fajardo to experiment with sailing ships instead.
+Its success was an early sign of the obsolescence of the galley.